avalonhse/intro-to-python/README.md

 - **[Dropbox](https://dropbox.com/)** "stole" Guido van Rossom from Google to help scale the platform (cf., [source](https://medium.com/dropbox-makers/guido-van-rossum-on-finding-his-way-e018e8b5f6b1))
 - **[JPMorgan Chase](https://www.jpmorganchase.com/)** requires new employees to learn Python as part of the onboarding process starting with the 2018 intake (cf., [source](https://www.ft.com/content/4c17d6ce-c8b2-11e8-ba8f-ee390057b8c9?segmentId=a7371401-027d-d8bf-8a7f-2a746e767d56))

+## Course Materials
+All the course material will be put into the subfolder "Class_Contents".
+In the "Class_Contents", there are 3 sub-subfolders:
+- **Classes** : content teaching on class
+- **ReviewLession** : questions to review previous class
+- **Exercises** : homework submitted to tutors

 ## Software installation for the course

 #### 1. GitKraken

-The course materials will continually updated weekly on this Github folder "Sessions".
+The course materials will continually weekly updated on this Github folder "Class_Contents".
 [GitKraken](https://www.gitkraken.com/) is a free powerful graphical interface for Git which can be used to update the course materials.
 Just go to the [download](https://www.gitkraken.com/download) section and install the latest version for your operating system.

 - **Download the course material**
 To download the course material the first time, open GitKraken and choose "Clone the repo".